e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-leaf-walk"></a>**leaf walk** — the framework's derivation of per-activation types from a
 declared nominal type: real leaves and `Real` type parameters follow the activation scalar, everything else pins.
-It survives on the **state** side alone (the type derived from a continuous leaf's `init_x`; `init_m` and a discrete leaf's `init_x` pin wholesale). **Cells are not walked**: an output cell comes from evaluating the producer's `output_types` at
+It applies on the **state** side alone (the type derived from a continuous leaf's `init_x`; `init_m` and a discrete leaf's `init_x` pin wholesale). **Cells are not walked**: an output cell comes from evaluating the producer's `output_types` at